-The Board comprises four members, two of whom are independent and two of whom are executive (and therefore non-independent) Directors.
+The Board comprises three members, one being independent and two being executive (and therefore non-independent) directors.

-The Company considers this to be an appropriate balance given the size of the Company, and considers the current Board size and composition is appropriate.
+The Company considers this to be an appropriate balance given the size of the Company and considers the current Board size and composition is appropriate.
 The Board may appoint additional independent non-executive Directors in the future, having regard to the financial position of the Company.